scalameta/metals/docs/editors/vscode.md

 }
 ```

-You can also add an optional build target name, which is needed in case there are more than one class with the same name or when launching a class from outside the project.
-Inside `"configurations":` add the key `buildTarget` with your target name, e.g. `root`:
+You can also add an optional build target name, which is needed in case there
+are more than one class with the same name or when launching a class from
+outside the project.
+Inside `"configurations":` add the key `buildTarget` with
+your target name, e.g. `root`:

 ```json
       "buildTarget": "root"
 ```

+The build target name corresponds to your project name.
+For example in sbt for
+`lazy val interfaces = project` the name of the build target will be
+`interfaces` for sources and `interfaces-test` for tests.
+To make sure you have
+the correct target names please run the command `Metals: Run Doctor`.

 Multiple configurations can be stored in that file and can be chosen either
 manually in the `Run` view or can be picked by invoking a shortcut defined under